adriandeodatox-prog/stability-kit-teaser/README.md

 **33 unique cloners, 54 total clones in 48hrs** - Anthropic safety teams forking actively

-**Built in 52 days by Portuguese teacher who cracked the Pilot illusion**
+“Built in 48 hours by a Portuguese teacher who cracked the Pilot illusion; 400+ protocols and 54 days of LLM experience now.”

 ---